Yevhen Sverstiuk: Career

 Since February 1979, he worked as a carpenter on a geological expedition in Buryatia.
 From October 1983 to 1988, Sverstiuk worked as a carpenter at the Kyiv industrial sewing factory No. 2.

-In the summer of 1987, along with Serhii Naboka, chairman of the council, Oles Shevchenko, Olga Heiko-Matusevich, Vitaly Shevchenko, Mykola Matusevich, and others, Sverstiuk created the Ukrainian Cultural Club (UCC).
+In the summer of 1987, along with Serhii Naboka, chairman of the council, Oles Shevchenko, Olga Heiko-Matusevich, Vitaly Shevchenko, Mykola Matusevych, and others, Sverstiuk created the Ukrainian Culturological Club (UCC).
 In the summer of 1988, together with comrades from the Ukrainian Communist Party, Sverstiuk honored the 1000th anniversary of the Baptism of Rus-Ukraine near the monument of St. Volodymyr.

 After the declaration of Ukraine's independence, Sverstiuk was an active ideologist of the de-Sovietization of the country.
 His publications devoted to overcoming the Soviet legacy in spiritual life are widely known.

 He was one of the participants of the "First of December" initiative group - an association of Ukrainian intellectuals and public figures created in 2011.
 In its composition, he was one of the authors of the National Act of Freedom - a social contract proposed to the Verkhovna Rada of Ukraine, which was published on 14 February 2014 and was intended to find ways out of the political crisis.

 Yevhen Sverstiuk died on 1 December 2014, twelve days before his 87th birthday.
 He was buried on 4 December 2014 at the Baikove cemetery (plot No. 33).
 The burial ceremony took place in the Church of the Nativity of the Virgin of the Ukrainian Autocephalous Orthodox Church (UAOC), and the Teacher's House in Kyiv.